mileskent/MATH1554/Master.md

 A is invertible $\implies$ A is square
 A is invertible $\iff$ it is row equivalent to the identity

+#star
+Linearly dependent $\iff$ Singular
+- Mnemonic: After the trial, Johnny Depp was Single Linearly independent $\iff$ Invertible
+- This is just the inverse of the above

 also
 - $A \in \mathbb{R}^{n \times n}$ is invertible $\iff \forall \vec{b}\ \exists ! \vec{x}\ (A \vec{x} = \vec{b})$
 	- Basically means that A is 1-1 and Onto, meaning that there is exactly one domain entry for every codomain entry